-- 3-minute warmup. - Officials will draw a dot in the middle of the game zone for all face-offs. - Shifts are 2 minutes. - A face-off will take place at the start of every shift. - There are no icing or off-side calls. - Score will be kept; however, goals and assists will NOT be recorded. - Goalies may not be pulled at any time. - Line matching must take place.
-The more advanced players from each team being matched against the more advanced players from the opposing team.
+- 3-minute warmup. - Officials will draw a dot in the middle of the game zone for all face-offs. - Shifts are 2 minutes. - A face-off will take place at the start of every shift. - There are no icing or offside calls. - Score will be kept; however, goals and assists will NOT be recorded. - Goalies may not be pulled at any time. - Line matching must take place.
+The more advanced players from each team are being matched against the more advanced players from the opposing team. - The maximum number of goals allowed to be scored by one player in a game can be determined by each community and/or League.